Events

 Climate Change & Climate Action Northern Europe

-Dedicated to optionality and overlooked solutions, Beck recently worked with a multiorganizational team to launch the globally oriented Nuclear Scaling Initiative, focused on scaling nuclear energy in the United States and Central and Eastern Europe.
-She served as CATF’s global director for carbon capture.
-She led the team’s expansion in the United States, Europe, and the Middle East, while helping launch CATF’s overall European efforts.
-Under her leadership, the carbon capture team helped secure twelve billion dollars in funding for carbon capture, removal, and storage in the US Infrastructure Investment and Jobs Act, as well as make improvements to the 45Q tax credit in the Inflation Reduction Act.
-The team also put forward the vision for a European Strategy for Carbon Capture and Storage.
+Beck helped launch the global Nuclear Scaling Initiative, which scales nuclear energy in the United States and Central and Eastern Europe.
+She is also expert in carbon management technologies, having worked in this field at both the Global Carbon Capture and Storage Institute and CATF.
+Under her leadership, the team helped secure $12 billion in funding for carbon capture, removal, and storage in the US Infrastructure Investment and Jobs Act, as well as to make improvements to the 45Q tax credit in the Inflation Reduction Act.

-Beck previously worked at the Global CCS Institute, the Vermont Energy Investment Cooperation, and Eni USA’s Washington DC International Relations Office, and the European Union Delegation to the United States.
-Before focusing on the energy field, Beck was a journalist reporting for multiple outlets reporting from Germany, Italy, Tanzania, and Hong Kong.
+She also worked for the Vermont Energy Investment Cooperation, at Eni USA in their Washington, DC, International Relations Office, and the European Union’s Delegation to the United States.
+She has also worked as a journalist, reporting for multiple outlets from Germany, Italy, Tanzania, and Hong Kong.

-She has a Master of Arts in international affairs and economics with majors in energy, resources, and environment, and political economy from Johns Hopkins University’s School of Advanced International Studies.
-A German citizen and recently naturalized American who has lived in eight countries, she speaks German, French, and Italian.
+Beck has an MA in international affairs and economics with concentrations in energy, resources, and environment and political economy from the Johns Hopkins School of Advanced International Studies.
+A German citizen and naturalized American, Beck speaks German, French, and Italian.